mario-guerra/azure-openai-doc-summarizer/README.md

 The script works by reading the input document in chunks and generating a summary using the chat completion functionality of the GPT models from Azure OpenAI.
 It takes care of rate limits and retries when necessary.

-The input document can be a plain text file or a PDF document.
+The input content can be a plain text file, PDF, Word document, or website URL.
 The script automatically detects the input file type and extracts the text accordingly.

 ## Usage